The Wallace Collection Ticket Portal

 Hettie Judah is a writer and curator.
 She is a regular contributor to The Guardian, Frieze, The Times Literary Supplement, and Apollo magazine.
 Her recent shows include the 2024/25 Hayward Gallery Touring exhibition Acts of Creation: On Art and Motherhood, and Gate of Horns: Myths of Resistance, Symbols of Defiance at Carl Freedman Gallery in Margate.
 As a public speaker and broadcaster, she can be heard on programmes such as BBC Radio 4’s Front Row.
 Her recent publications include How Not To Exclude Artist Mothers (and other parents) (Lund Humphries, 2022), Lapidarium: The Secret Lives of Stones (John Murray, London, 2022) and Acts of Creation: On Art and Motherhood (Thames & Hudson, 2024).
 Her forthcoming book How to Enter the Art World After… will be published in 2026.

-Lisa Slominski is a curator, writer and cultural producer.
-She advocates for neurodiversity in contemporary art and examines the historical framework of underrepresented artists, often considered 'self-taught' or 'outsiders'.
+Lisa Slominski is an American curator, writer and researcher.
+She is currently undertaking a PhD at Kingston University, London, examining the power dynamics of agency within artworld strategies that shape how the identities of marginalised artists are reinforced or resisted.
 Slominski is the author of Nonconformers: A New History of Self-Taught Artists (Yale University Press, 2022) and co-founder of ‘Art et al.’, an inclusive curatorial platform focusing on collaborations between arts professionals with and without disabilities.

 Take part at the museum: Join us at the museum for this special talk, followed by drinks and exhibition visit.